 Like with most photos, simple is always better even though it looks more difficult.
 When the cooked food is bland, add a little extra to the photograph, to make the idea of the flavours stand out.
 For example, black bean soup is, well, black.
 You could juxtapose that with a topping of Pico de Gallo to bring out more colours, and perhaps a shot that shows only part of the dish, with a jar of black beans in the background, blurred.

 Sometimes food looks better before you cook it because all the colours get blended in.
 Therefore, showing the raw ingredients in different stages of preparation can sometimes make a plain looking dish come to life.
 You want the viewer to feel as if they can taste the flavours, so what better way than including the raw ingredients.

 Sometimes nothing is better than seeing the bubbly action of cooking going on.
 This works very well for shots of stew because you can better see how great all the ingredients work together.
 Plus you can take the image before the food is fully cooked just as the colors are most bright.

 Sometimes the food looks better if you change the angle of your photograph.
 Switch up the camera angles, the lighting, and make it look even more special than it is.
 The light will catch the food differently and make the colours stand out.

-Finally, sometimes – even when you’re trying to cook healthy – a picture will look better if you toss a little oil into the finished product as it will help the food stand out better.
-Mostly just try different techniques to find out what works best.
+Finally, sometimes – even if you’re trying to restrict the calories in your food to promote healthy living – a picture will look better if you toss a little oil onto the finished product, as it will help the food stand out better.
+Mostly, just try different techniques to find out what works best.
 See more examples of great food photos..